normoes/python-monerorpc/README.md

 **_Note_**:
 * There also is `build_requirements.txt` which only contains `pip-tools`.
 I found, when working with virtual environments, it is necessary to install `pip-tools` inside the virtual environment as well.
 Otherwise `pip-sync` would install outside the virtual environment.

-A development environment can be created like this:
+A test and development environment can be created like this:
 ```bash
     # Create a virtual environment 'venv'.
     python -m venv venv